Anyone who has fulfilled certain requirements can run for office to be the United States President.

 2020 was the perfect year for highlighting the lack of restrictions and the potential need for further amendments.

-The final candidates for the Republicans and Democrats were reality TV star Donald Trump and 78-year-old Joe Biden.
+The final candidates for the Republicans and Democrats were incumbent Donald Trump and former Vice President Joe Biden, who was 77 at the time of the election and 78 when inaugurated..

 Biden has previous political experience.
 Therefore, the race for the presidency felt like a logical career move.

-Meanwhile, Kanye West put himself in the running, showing that anyone that wants to run can at least try.
+Meanwhile, Kanye West put himself in the running, showing that anyone who wants to run can at least try.
 The reason for this comes down to the wording of the United States Constitution.

 How To Run for President